Lil Keed: Early life

 Despite his parents separating at an early age, both were present in Render's upbringing.
-During his teenage years, Keed worked briefly at Subway and McDonald's.
+During his teenage years, Keed briefly worked at Subway and McDonald's.
 Being close to a studio, Keed would record music almost on a daily basis.
 Render first started making music with his younger brother, posting songs online and scoring some regional hits in 2017.
 Render also had one daughter named Naychur.

 Career

-2018: Trapped on Cleveland 2 and Keed Talk To 'Em
+2018: Trapped on Cleveland 2 and Keed Talk to 'Em

 On July 23, 2018, Keed released his single "Slatt Rock" featuring Paper Lovee along with his mixtape Trapped on Cleveland 2.
-In October 2018, Keed and his younger brother Lil Gotit featured in fellow rapper Lil Uzi Vert's song Heavy Metal.
+In October 2018, Keed and his younger brother Lil Gotit featured in fellow rapper Lil Uzi Vert's song "Heavy Metal".
 On December 12, 2018, Lil Keed released another mixtape, Keed Talk to 'Em, which featured the main single "Nameless", as well as "Balenciaga" featuring 21 Savage, "Red Hot" featuring Trippie Redd, and others.
-Keed Talk to 'Em also featured Lil Durk, Lil Yachty and Brandy.
+Keed Talk to 'Em also featured Lil Durk, Lil Yachty, and Brandy.